Reproductive Health Center

 Benefits of Freezing on Day 5 (Blastocyst Stage)

-• Higher implantation rates
+• Significantly higher implantation rates per embryo transferred

-• Reduced risk of transferring non-viable embryos
+• Reduced risk of multiple pregnancy, as fewer embryos need to be transferred

 Frozen Embryo Transfer: What to Expect